guycalledavinash/maven/README.md

 ```
 This creates a project folder structure which includes `src` folder and `pom.xml` file

+Now, to execute commands, make sure to do it where there's pom.xml file, so change `pwd`

 To compile the project, do this from project folder:
 ```
 mvn compile